Ceelog/phpdoc-en/src/book/yaf.md

-While the application.dispatcher.throwException is On(you can also calling to <span class="methodname">Yaf\_Dispatcher::throwException(TRUE)</span> to enable it), Yaf will throw Exception whe error occurrs instead of trigger error.
+While the application.dispatcher.throwException is On(you can also calling to <span class="methodname">Yaf\_Dispatcher::throwException(TRUE)</span> to enable it), Yaf will throw Exception when error occurrs instead of trigger error.

 then if you enable <span